nikitavoloboev/data/productivity/flow/rules.md

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary.
+- When doing macros to `focus` on something, name the macro like so `sidebar focus` rather than `focus on sidebar`.

 ## Karabiner
 - Try to make semantic mappings and chunk mappings by theme or context.